khtan/ExpressionEvaluator/README.md

 # ExpressionEvaluator
 Simple expression evaluator and tests
 ## Introduction
-This is the programming assignment for a SDET Test and Automation position.
+This is the programming assignment for an SDET Test and Automation position.
 ### Problem statement
  Write a program to evaluate arithmetic expressions.
 Input will be text expression strings.
 Here are some examples:
  5 + 14